Monotonicity of entropy for real multimodal maps: Isentropes in are contractible.

 Now deform $T$ according to the flow defined by the system of differential equations on the parameters, where we will now indicate the $t$-dependence by $\zeta_{i,t}(T)$.

-Let us denote the resulting deformation by $\ed_t$.
-The deformation $\ed_t$ decreases/increases the height of a plateau if it is local maximum/minimum of $T$ continuously until this plateau touches a neighboring plateau.
-Note that $\ed_t(T)=\ed_s(T)$ for $s,t\ge 1$ but this might mean that all plateaus of $\ed_t(T)$ touch another plateau, and therefore this is not a guarantee that $h_{top}(\ed_t(T))=0$.
-Therefore deformation is not sufficient for our purposes (but as we will see in Section~\ref{subsec:careful} we do need this deformation.)
+Let us denote the resulting deformation by $\ed_t$; it continuously decreases/increases the height of a plateau if it is local maximum/minimum of $T$ until this plateau touches a neighboring plateau, or reaches the boundary of $I$.
+Furthermore, if $T$ has no touching plateaus then $h_{top}( \gamma_s \circ \ed_t(T) )\le h_{top}(T)$ for $s\in (0,t)$ and $t>0$ sufficiently small.
+Note, however, that $\ed_t(T)=\ed_s(T)$ for $s,t\ge 1$ but this might mean that each plateau of $\ed_t(T)$ touches another plateau, and therefore this is not a guarantee that $h_{top}(\ed_t(T))=0$.
+Therefore this deformation, although necessary (see Section~\ref{subsec:careful}), is not sufficient for our purposes.